 IU Health offers a full range of specialty and primary care services for children and adults, including the following areas of clinical expertise:

-Cardiovascular: Indiana’s only heart program ranked by U.S.News & World Report, IU Health Cardiovascular specialists treat some of the most complex cases, offer unequaled care, combine innovative technology with advanced procedures and have a strong reputation for patient safety.
+Cardiovascular: IU Health Cardiovascular is nationally ranked on U.S.News & World Report's 2017-18 Best Hospitals list.
+Our specialists treat some of the most complex cases, offer unequaled care, combine innovative technology with advanced procedures and have a strong reputation for patient safety.

 Neuroscience: One of the largest programs in the country, and the only one in Indiana recognized by U.S.News & World Report, IU Health Neuroscience provides a full range of neurological and neurosurgical services along with access to the latest research and treatment options.

-Orthopedics: As Indiana’s only orthopedics program ranked by U.S.News & World Report, IU Health Orthopedics provides comprehensive joint, spine, bone and muscle care for adults and children.
+Orthopedics: As Indiana's only high performing orthopedics program in Indiana, according to U.S.News & World Report, IU Health Orthopedics provides comprehensive joint, spine, bone and muscle care for adults and children.

-Pediatrics: The only Indiana hospital ranked among the top children’s hospitals in the nation by U.S.News & World Report, Riley Hospital for Children at Indiana University Health offers comprehensive children’s care—from the routine to the most complex.
+Pediatrics: Ranked among the top children’s hospitals in the nation by U.S.News & World Report, Riley Hospital for Children at Indiana University Health offers comprehensive children’s care—from the routine to the most complex.

-Transplant: IU Health Transplant is the only comprehensive transplant program in Indiana and the nation’s fourth-largest solid-organ transplant center.
+Transplant: IU Health Transplant is the only comprehensive transplant program in Indiana and is one of the top 10 centers in the country by volume.
 Outstanding expertise, short wait times and positive outcomes make it the ideal choice for patients.

 IU Health Physicians

-A collaborative partnership with Indiana University Health and Indiana University School of Medicine, IU Health Physicians is comprised of more than 500 board-certified or board-eligible physicians, 70 locations statewide and more than 1,000 team members, including 170 advanced practice providers.
+A collaborative partnership with Indiana University Health and Indiana University School of Medicine, IU Health Physicians is comprised of more than 1,500 board-certified or board-eligible physicians, more than 200 locations statewide and approximately 1,800 team members, including more than 250 advanced practice providers.